Kinetostatic Force Model

 Even with a Fictitious Power Source, the physical system does not respond perfectly, because of the elasticity/stiffness, backlash, inertia of the different machine elements.

 There is a complex interplay between the response of the mechanical system to the motion actually given to it by a Power Source, and the response of the Power Source to the forces it experiences as the mechanical system moves.

 Frequently, the response of a servomotor to a control loop is not perfect, even with the most sophisticated control strategy.
 For example, a PID loop is an Error Driven Control Strategy - it only provides a signal to the servomotor when there is an error between the motion command and the motion response.

 There are many definitions of a Dynamic Model.
 In the context of MechDesigner, I would take it to mean:

-'...to find the motion and the forces experienced by a real mechanical system, in response to the motion provided by a Power Source.'
+'...to find the motion and the forces experienced by a real mechanical system, in response to the motion command by a Power Source.'
 MechDesigner does not provide this modeling.

-MechDesigner calculates those inertia, gravitational, centrifugal, and Coriolis forces that arise in response to the idealised motion provided by a fictitious power source, imposed on Rigid Parts.
+MechDesigner calculates those inertia, gravitational, centrifugal, and coriolis forces that arise in response to the idealized motion provided by a fictitious power source, imposed on Rigid Parts.